 Note: Art methodology courses (ART 332, ART 333, and ART 335) must be taken before arranging for teacher assisting and directed teaching.
 Students should consult the College of Education for the specific requirements concerning teacher assisting and student directed teaching.

 Note: Completion of the art history requirements (see above) of the B.A. or B.S. program is a prerequisite for ART 495.

-Four introductory studio courses at the 200 level.
-Select four courses from the following list:
+Four introductory studio courses at the 200- level.
+Complete four courses by selecting the corresponding coursework from the following list:

 - ART 245 - Introduction to Jewelry and Metalsmithing (3 credits)